-- 11) We have provided you with: - a) Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters. - b) Additional information that you have requested from us for the purpose of the audit. - Unrestricted access to persons within the Organization from whom you determined it necessary to obtain audit evidence. - d) Minutes of the meetings of the governing board or summaries of actions of recent meetings for which minutes have not yet been prepared. - 12) All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 13) We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 14) We have no knowledge of any fraud or suspected fraud that affects the Organization and involves: - a) Management, - b) Employees who have significant roles in internal control, or - c) Others where the fraud could have a material effect on the financial statements. - 15) We have no knowledge of any allegations of fraud or suspected fraud affecting the Organization's financial statements communicated by employees, former employees, grantors, regulators, or others. - 16) We have no knowledge of any instances of noncompliance or suspected noncompliance with laws and regulations whose effects should be considered when preparing financial statements. - 17) We have disclosed to you all known actual or possible litigation, claims, and assessment whose effects should be considered when preparing the financial statements. - 18) We have disclosed to you the names of all of the Organization's related parties and all the relatedparty relationships and transactions, including any side agreements. - 19) The Organization has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 20) We are not aware of any pending or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with U.S. GAAP, and we have not consulted a lawyer concerning litigation, claims, or assessments. - 21) Stanley G. Tate Florida Prepaid College Foundation, Inc. is an exempt organization under Section 501 (c)(3) of the Internal Revenue Code.
-Any activities of which we are aware that would jeopardize the Organization's tax-exempt status, and all activities subject to tax on unrelated business income or excise or other tax, have been disclosed to you.
-All required filings with tax authorities are up-to-date.
+- 11) We have provided you with: - Access to all information, of which we are aware, that is relevant to the preparation and fair presentation of the financial statements, such as records, documentation, and other matters. - Additional information that you have requested from us for the purpose of the audit. - Unrestricted access to persons within the Organization from whom you determined it necessary to obtain audit evidence. - d) Minutes of the meetings of the governing board or summaries of actions of recent meetings for which minutes have not yet been prepared. - 12) All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 13) We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud. - 14) We have no knowledge of any fraud or suspected fraud that affects the Organization and involves: - a) Management, - b) Employees who have significant roles in internal control, or - c) Others where the fraud could have a material effect on the financial statements. - 15) We have no knowledge of any allegations of fraud or suspected fraud affecting the Organization's financial statements communicated by employees, former employees, grantors, regulators, or others. - 16) We have no knowledge of any instances of noncompliance or suspected noncompliance with laws and regulations whose effects should be considered when preparing financial statements. - 17) We have disclosed to you all known actual or possible litigation, claims, and assessment whose effects should be considered when preparing the financial statements. - 18) We have disclosed to you the names of all of the Organization's related parties and all the related-party relationships and transactions, including any side agreements. - 19) The Organization has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 20) We are not aware of any pending or threatened litigation, claims, or assessments or unasserted claims or assessments that are required to be accrued or disclosed in the financial statements in accordance with U.S. GAAP, and we have not consulted a lawyer concerning litigation, claims, or assessments. - 21) We are responsible for compliance with the laws, regulations, and provisions of contracts and grant agreements applicable to us. - 22) Stanley G. Tate Florida Prepaid College Foundation, Inc. is an exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+Any activities of which we are aware that would jeopardize the Organization's taxexempt status, and all activities subject to tax on unrelated business income or excise or other tax, have been disclosed to you.
+All required filings with tax authorities are up-to-date. - In regard to the financial statement preparation services performed by you, we have-